Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Cumberland, ME

-Generally, your HVAC system should be inspected twice a year.
-After that inspection, your HVAC technician will tell you what, if any, services are needed.
-You should also have an inspection if you notice any new issues, like strange noises, leaks, or unusual smells.
-If your home has ductwork, it should be serviced every few years.
+You should have your HVAC system inspected about twice yearly.
+After the inspection, your technician will inform you what services are needed.
+You should also schedule an inspection if you notice new issues such as strange noises, leaks, or unusual smells.
+If your system has ductwork, it should be inspected every few years.

-Generally, whole-system HVAC installation or replacement takes one to three days.
+Generally, HVAC installation or replacement takes between one and three days for the entire system.
 Installing or replacing a furnace or air conditioning unit may take anywhere from a few hours up to two days.
-The exact amount of time will depend on factors like the size of your house, how easily accessible different sections are, and whether your technician runs into any problems.
+The exact amount of time will depend on things like the size of your house, how easily accessible different sections are, and whether your technician finds any problems.

 Other Cumberland, ME Home Services